DerKarlos/obi/other_notes.md

 As one asked vor materials support, this redoing of OSMgo in **Rust** was started,

  using a new IDE **Zed**.
 Firstly only alike *OSMBuilding*, later more.

+## Notes about wrong tagging.
+Changing it in the OSM database?
+* Rel 6137280 has a member  410265429 as type outline instead of outer  How to use Overpass?